Last updated on January 29th, 2024

 However, in case if you’re having more spare time, I recommend spending other days on road trips from Barcelona.
 Beautiful coastal towns, located not far from the city, like Sitges, Vic, Montserrat, Tarragona or Sant Pol de Mar, for instance, have so much to offer.

 Barcelona is a large and diverse city, full of many attractions and opportunities to spend time.
 It may seem that it’s not that easy to choose a suitable hotel or apartment.
 This is why I would like to share a few of my favorite places.
 Maybe they’ll give you a better idea of where to stay.

-On our first visit, we lived in El Poble-sec district and tried to explore on foot everything what was nearby.
-Most of the time we were spending in the Gothic Quarter, at the waterfront in La Barceloneta and El Born.
+On our first visit, we lived in El Poble-sec district and tried to explore on foot everything that was nearby.
+Most of our time we spent in the Gothic Quarter, at the waterfront in La Barceloneta and El Born.
 I truly fell in love with the Gothic Quarter neighborhood and wished we could spend there a few nights.

-For you, my dear reader, it may be different.
-Barcelona has quite a few cool neighborhoods where to stay.
+For you, it may be different.
+Barcelona has many wonderful neighborhoods where to stay.

 The choice of the area where you’ll want to live depends on the purpose of your trip.
 Here is a quick overview of all main neighborhoods and the best areas to stay in Barcelona:

 The Old or Historical City.
 The historical part of Barcelona includes the famous La Rambla, Raval, the Gothic Quarter, and the medieval El Born quarter.
 Life in the city center is very colorful.
 Housing is expensive, but you can easily get anywhere in Barcelona.

 Barceloneta.
 Part of the Old Town was once a fishing village.
 Today, if you plan a beach vacation, choose this part of the city with lots of nightclubs, bars, and parties.